 Before you begin, make sure you have your tools and materials ready.
 This typically includes:

-• A reciprocating saw or oscillating tool (potentially)
+- Reciprocating saw or oscillating tool (if needed)

 Step 1 – Measure Your Door Frame

-Before you take out the old door, get an accurate measure of your existing frame.
-Measure the width and height of the old door itself, rounding up to the nearest full inch.
-Measure the door jamb width from the back of the interior trim to the back of the exterior trim.
+Before you remove the old door, acquire an accurate measurement of the current frame.
+Measure the original door’s width and height, rounding to the nearest full inch.
+Measure the width of the door jamb from the back of the internal trim to the back of the external trim.
 You’ll also need the “rough opening” measurement (after interior trim is removed) and the “exterior opening” measurement (outside edges of the exterior casing).
-Taking your time here is crucial to avoid buying the wrong size door.
-Check the opening for plumb and level.
+Take your time with these measurements to avoid purchasing the wrong size door, and check that the opening is plumb and level.

 Step 2 – Remove the Old Door and Frame

-Carefully remove the existing door and its frame.
-First, take the door off its hinges, which usually involves tapping out the hinge pins.
-Be ready for the door to be heavier than it looks.
+Carefully remove the existing door and frame.
+First, remove the door from its hinges by taking out the hinge pins.
+Be prepared for the door to be heavier than it appears.
 Then, remove the interior and exterior trim.
 You might score the intersection of trim and jamb or wall with a utility knife to minimise damage, especially if you plan to reuse the trim.
 Use a pry bar, perhaps with a block of wood for leverage.
 Next, remove the old frame or jambs, potentially cutting through the side jambs before prying them loose.
 Clean the opening thoroughly, removing debris, old caulk, or nails.
 Inspect the surrounding structure for any damaged or rotted wood and repair it.

 Step 3 – Prepare the Opening and Install the Sill